 New Knowledge and Self Development

-On the more mental or personal level, dissonance can in fact push us towards growth and development.
-It might take some practice to learn how to tolerate the tension resulting from ambiguity, and how to be more resilient in order to withstand the possible anxiety arising from such tension.
+On the more mental or personal level, dissonance can often push us towards growth and development.
+It might take some practice to learn how to tolerate a tension resulting from ambiguity, and how to be more resilient in order to withstand the possible anxiety arising from such tension.
 Sometimes the dissonance cannot be resolved immediately and it might take a bit of patience to wait for the new information or new attitude to arise.
 The issue with the mechanism that enables us to resolve the cognitive tension is that it is often either automatic or eager to get rid of the tension as soon as possible.
-Although certainly it is useful in situations in which we have to act and make decisions quickly, it is not always beneficial to dismiss new information or knowledge just because it doesn’t fit our current belief system.
+Although it is useful in situations in which we have to act and make decisions quickly, it is not always beneficial to dismiss new information or knowledge just because it doesn’t fit our current belief system.

-Placing ourselves in the state of cognitive dissonance is often helpful in self development, because how can we develop if we keep holding the same beliefs and attitudes?
+Placing ourselves in the state of cognitive dissonance is often helpful in self development, because how else can we develop if we keep holding to the same beliefs and attitudes?
 How can we verify whether what we know is close to the truth without finding out more information and evidence which might often be contradictory to our current knowledge?
 How can we learn new stuff about life if our strategy is to automatically get rid of new information in order to preserve our current, comfortable knowledge?
 It is precisely our ability to tolerate cognitive tension that enables us to verify our beliefs, pushes us towards growth and expands our knowledge about ourselves and the world around us.

 E.g. You hold the belief ‘A’ of which you are certain that it’s correct and true.
 Then you meet with the information that suggests that the belief ‘B’ also seems true and which is in conflict with the belief ‘A’.
-The cognitive dissonance arises, for you are not certain which belief thus represents the truth.
+The cognitive dissonance arises, for you are not certain which belief actually represents the truth.
 You might dismiss one or another as it’s the quickest way to reduce the tension, but if you are willing to stay in this ambiguous spot a little longer, you will eventually develop the belief ‘C’ which encompasses beliefs ’A’ + ‘B’.
-Then imagine, you are met with the belief ‘D’ which is in conflict with the belief ‘C’ and if you follow the same algorithm, you will again develop a new belief ‘E’ that encompasses ‘A’ + ‘B’ + ‘C’ + ‘D’.
+Then, you are met with the belief ‘D’ which is in conflict with the belief ‘C’ and if you follow the same algorithm, you will again develop a new belief ‘E’ that encompasses ‘A’ + ‘B’ + ‘C’ + ‘D’.
 And so on and on.
 That’s how our knowledge is formed.
 It’s important to note that if we weren’t able to withstand the pressure and develop the belief ‘C’, we wouldn’t then develop the belief ‘D’.
 We wouldn’t progress, but rather be stuck within the same belief ‘A’ or ‘B’.

-Therefore, to sum up - the most efficient and beneficial way to resolve cognitive dissonance is to take time in order to evaluate our current beliefs and knowledge, and to verify whether new information represents anything that might be considered as true.
+Therefore, to sum up - the most efficient and beneficial way to resolve cognitive dissonance is to take time in order to evaluate our current beliefs and knowledge, and to verify whether new information represents anything that might be considered true.
 Avoiding the tension or immediately reducing the conflict by sticking to our current beliefs might not always be the best option to gain and improve our knowledge.
 Even when it comes to practical things, such as choosing between exercise or entertainment, we don’t have to give up on either of the options but it might be possible to have both in reasonable amounts.
 Lastly, our ability to tolerate tension arising from conflicting information will improve with practice and might provide beneficial in growth and development of our knowledge and personality.